Your Lead Role

 As you become more and more mature is getting used to being more mature – more complete.
 Your identity and what seems normal to you has to catch up.
 Sometimes you might not feel like you anymore – but you catch up with yourself and settle in.

-Four Possible Responses of Others to Your Growth
+There are Four Possible Responses of Others to Your Growth

 People or groups of which you are a part can have four responses to your changes and you will experience some of them and maybe all of them at one time or another.
 Friends, parents, girlfriends/boyfriends, even coaches and neighbors sometimes will have a choice.
 They can: